5 Key Challenges to Building a Supply Chain With Environmental Sustainability in Mind

 • Cost of either vetting suppliers or sourcing differently to meet certain sustainability or environmentally conscious criteria.

-• Cost of non-compliance.
+• Cost of non-compliance with environmental regulations.

-• Cost of inefficient carriers or vendors.
+• Cost of inefficient carriers or vendors with high greenhouse gas emissions.

 • Cost of reputation damage due to poor environmental impacts.

-Many believe that the gap between low cost procurement and sustainability is closing, and with public favor shifting so dramatically in favor of corporate social responsibility, costs are certainly justifiable, and likely to eventually be recovered.
-For example, choosing carriers who have invested in (or partnering to invest in) emission efficient vehicles including trucks, planes, etc. is a long-term play that costs more up-front but yields a return in the long run.
+Many believe that the gap between low-cost procurement and sustainability is closing, and with public favor shifting so dramatically in favor of corporate social responsibility, costs are certainly justifiable, and likely to eventually be recovered.

 There are two important points to keep in mind as you calculate costs:

 • There is also a measurable cost to not implementing sustainable practices in the supply chain.
 Some analysts have estimated that environmental supply chain risks will amount to $120 billion by the year 2026.
-This means there could be a high cost in the future for not implementing sustainable systems now.
+This means there could be a high cost in the future for not implementing sustainable supply chains now.

-Supply chain mapping is already being mandated in some industries, as are sustainability disclosures and accountability measures throughout the supply network.
+• Supply chain mapping is already being mandated in some industries, as are sustainability disclosures and accountability measures throughout the supply network.
 This may mean that the cost now, even if it is significant, is one you would pay later anyway.

 2. Lack of a Sustainability Framework Across Supply Chains

-Whether your company is just venturing into this territory or is well along its way, the ongoing question of how to build a sustainability framework across supply chains remains.
-Businesses don’t operate in a vacuum, and rely on numerous systems which are both internal and external.
+Whether your company is just venturing into this territory or is well along its way, the ongoing question of how to build a sustainability framework across global supply chains remains.

 This is why the question of supply chain sustainability is often a systemic one, addressed from the very highest level of governance.
 For example, the European Union is implementing a new approach to supply chain sustainability.
 In a parliament-backed initiative, the Corporate Due Diligence and Corporate Accountability bill will enact an EU-wide regulation around the environmental, social, and governance (or ESG) risks to supply chains.
 Laws are expected to follow this initiative, and companies throughout the region are putting measures in place to align with these standards.

 For global enterprises, it will be important to build frameworks that meet any legal requirements and also make it possible to maintain new, sustainability-oriented policies and procedures.

-The good news is that interoperability is already a goal many are working toward, and one that technology is making more possible.
+The good news is that interoperability is already a goal many are working toward and one that technology is making more possible.
 As leaders work toward transportation spend management maturity and other large-scale business development goals, the transparency and clarity offered by that work will have a positive impact on sustainability initiatives as well.

 3. Operationalizing Sustainable Development

-The goal of any change is for it to become instinctive and habitual, part of the lifeblood and inner-workings of an organization so that it no longer requires consideration or decision-making.
+The goal of any change is for it to become instinctive and habitual, part of the lifeblood and inner workings of an organization so that it no longer requires consideration or decision-making.

 This is the tipping point, and one that is accomplished when sustainable practices are effectively operationalized.
 There are a vast number of stakeholders that must be equipped to make this happen in supply chain sustainability.
 Because of the nature of economic dependencies, the aforementioned government initiatives, and a variety of other dynamics, this challenge is particularly salient, and one that has no easy or immediate solution.
-Researchers, analysts, and leaders in various industries are making progress toward ecological integrity as a norm and sustainability in the supply chain as a standard practice, but it is likely that — on the global scale at least — this will take more time.

-For a company, strategic shifts toward operationalizing sustainable practices can be made.
 A working group at the Chief Sustainability Forum offers this advice for progressing toward operationalization:

 • Perform due diligence on environmental, social, and business impacts